Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 1. Spray on Your Skin Right after Shower

-The first step to ensuring your fragrance lasts as long as it should is to begin the right way.
+The first step on how to make your perfume last longer is to begin the right way.

 Perfumes last longer on the skin if applied when your pores are open.

-Taking a warm bath opens up your pores so after a shower is the perfect time to apply it.
+Taking a warm bath opens up your pores, so after a shower is the perfect time to apply your perfume.

-Be sure that you dry your skin properly though because application on wet skin prevents your perfume from reaching its full potential.
+Be sure that you dry your skin properly though because application on wet skin prevents the fragrance from reaching its full potential and the scent from clinging to your skin.

 2. Do Not Apply on Dry Skin